How Much Does it Cost to Install a Sprinkler System in 2023?

 DIY above-ground sprinklers

 Above-ground sprinklers are much easier to install than in-ground systems.
-The table below shows the pricing of typical parts used to build an above-ground system.
+The table below shows the pricing of typical parts used to build an above-ground system for a lawn of 1,000 to 1,500 square feet.

 If you want to know how to build your own above-ground sprinkler system, watch this tutorial from Ryan Knorr Lawn Care:

-A similar-sized above-ground system installed by a professional will typically cost at least $500
+A similar-sized above-ground system installed by a professional will typically cost more than $500.

 Cost of installing sprinklers by location